BioMedIA/poster-templates/README.md

 non-rasterised figures that by default have a white background.
 Lastly, I tried to make it as easy as possible to customise the colours of everything.
 Kevin's original code has some cool tikz figure magic which I didn't use.
-Have a look on the internal BioMedIA pages.
+His template is still available on the internal BioMedIA pages.

 Christian Baumgartner (c.f.baumgartner@gmail.com)